-WAEA Target ESSA Norm Indicator Level Category Description Growth Exceeds Target Above Average WAEA: The mean student growth percentile (MGP) in reading and math combined for all students in grades four through eight as measured from prior year WY-TOPP to current year WY-TOPP.
-ESSA: The mean student growth percentile (MGP) in ELA and math combined for all students grades four through ten.
-Equity Exceeds Target Above Average The weighted mean student growth percentile (MGP) with MGP of students who scored in the bottom 25% of students on the prior year test weighted at 80% and the MGP of the remaining students weighted at 20%.
-Achievement Below Target Average WAEA: The percent proficient or above on the state test in English language arts, mathematics, and science.
-ESSA: The percent proficient or above on the state test in English language arts and mathematics.
-ELP Meets Target N/A The percent of English learners who met their annual progress goal for English language proficiency.
+WAEA Target ESSA Norm Count of Indicator Level Category Students Description Growth Exceeds Target Above Average 56 WAEA: The mean student growth percentile (MGP) in reading and 66 66.5 math combined for all students in grades four through eight as measured from prior year PAWS to current year WY-TOPP.
+56 ESSA: The mean student growth percentile (MGP) in ELA and math combined for all students grades four through ten.
+Equity Exceeds Target Above Average 21 ; 44 The weighted mean student growth percentile (MGP) with MGP of 65 64.8 students who scored in the bottom 25% of students on the prior year test weighted at 80% and the MGP of the remaining students weighted at 20%.
+The reported count of students for this indicator reflects the number of students with tests in the consolidated subgroup and the number of students with tests not included in the consolidated subgroup.
+In some cases, students have a test in each group.
+Achievement Below Target Average 127 WAEA: The percent proficient or above on the state test in English 49 48.8 language arts, mathematics, and science.
+127 ESSA: The percent proficient or above on the state test in English language arts and mathematics.
+ELP Meets Target N/A 31 The percent of English learners who met their annual goal for 48 English language proficiency.

-A school's achievement score may be lowered if the school does not meet the 95% participation rate requirement on the state assessment. -FAY School Participation Rate Status WAEA: Met
+^{} A school's achievement score may be lowered if the school does not meet the 95% participation rate requirement